CrazyTuna/jquery-extendeddialog/README.md

 [restoreText](#restoreText) ||

 ## Options ##

 ### maximizable ###
+- Type: boolean
+- Default: true

+If set to "true", the dialog will be maximizable by the tittle bar maximize button.

 ### maximizeIcon ###
 ### maximizeText ###
 ### minimizable ###
+- Type: boolean
+- Default: true

+If set to "true", the dialog will be minimizable by the tittle bar minimize button.
 ### minimizeIcon ###
 ### minimizeText ###
 ### resizeOnDlbclick ###